TheAgera/Obsidian/Work/Trading Log Bootcamp/Trading Log.md

 # 7-20-23

 I had a perfect gold short set up today after news, but I was scared to take it.
 IT was a simple EQ play.
 My only issue was I was waiting for confirmation off of Equilibrium, when in reality I already have confirmation through the liquidity, break of structure that caused the initial movedown.
 EQ was just to find a retracement in case you missed the original entry.
 Overall because I know for next time and I know that in a few years I will be very profitable.
 Also today was a news day and I really shouldnt have traded anyways.

+# 8-7-23

+I took a trade on XAUUSD today.
+I could've taken two.
+Weekly was bearish, daily was bearish, but 4hr was bullish.
+Price was coming down and I initially saw a really good long oppurtinity off of a order block and break of structure.
+I didn't see a liquidity sweep.
+That order block pushed price up and did sweep liquidity, and broke structure to the downside.
+I took this trade because it was in line with my daily bias.
+However once I was in the trade, I started to get anxious because I wasn't very confident and ended up entering too early, and exiting too early.
+I am scared of failing, I want this extra money so bad, but the more I think about Profits, the more I am going to lose
+- [x] Bearish Bias
+- [ ] Bullish Bias
+- [x] Liquidity Sweep
+- [x] Break of Structure
+- [ ] Fair Value Gap
+- [ ] Order Block
+- [ ] Equilibrium